a-bird-of-paradise/APM/chapter-08/README.md

 |Z     | 584|

 So for my choice of variances, the tree naturally prefers splitting at the granular and meaningless one versus the coarse meaningful one.

+## Exercise 8.3

+An actual question!

+* So two things going on here.
+On the right we have a model which almost, but not entirely, follows the prediction at each step when building the tree.
+This means it will focus on the most predictive factors resulting in fewer factors being material.
+The one on the left will creep towards an optimal model so will give smallish weights to smallishly material factors.
+That is the shrinkage effect.
+Bagging effect - on the right, we are using most of the data to build each step leaving tiny amounts of data to test performance.
+This means weakly informative factors are gonna be missed.
+On the left we use most of the data to evaluate performance allowing the model to fit to weakly informative factors.

+* The one on the left will be more predictive.
+The one on the right might be better for saying what really matters, i.e. for inference.

+* The further down the tree you go, the more likely a weakly informative factor is to be picked up.
+So increasing depth will shallow the slope a bit.